LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 ### Proposal Submission

 Actual development starts after phase 0 is passed and builders submit phase-specific proposal.
 For phases after phase 1, builders should also provide proofs of work of the previous phase in addition to just plannings for the proceeding phase.
-Actual details of proposal is handled at the front-end.
+As actual details of proposal is handled at the front-end, proposal function of the contract is basically initiation of new voting round where voting status is encapsulated in `Proposal` struct..
 Builders will submit proposals through `phaseProposal` function for phases after phase 0.

-As proposal details are handled at the front-end, proposal function of the contract is basically initiation of new voting round and voting status is encapsulated in `Proposal` struct.

 ```shell
 struct Proposal {